I opened the hard metal door as Recks stood behind me, his gaze steady, a bit of a troubled, thoughtful expression on his face.

 Seeing that nothing seemed off, Recks took out a small white piece of some sort, vaguely resembling a piece of chalk.
 He broke it in two and sniffed at it, his expression relaxing a bit.

-Right after he held it up to my nose, before they went in one after the other.
+Right after he held it up to my nose, before we went in one after the other.

 The chalk gave off a nice pepperminty odor lingering in the nose long after it was put away once more.